BCCL-IIITH/Workshop_Neuroimaging/outline.md

 |  [Voxel-based morphometry]() |
 |  [Lesion to Symptom mapping]() |

-## Two sessions on Diffusion MRI and Visualizations
+## Upcoming session on 14/09/2024 about Diffusion MRI and Visualizations

 | Topics |
 |:-----:|